Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 Goal
 ----
-- We will annotate the assembled genome from Class 5 using PROKKA
+- We will annotate an assembled multidrug resistant Klebsiella pneumoniae genome with PROKKA and learn about different annotation formats
-- We will also add functional annotations using eggnog to generate some rich annotatons for our genome.
+- We will generate richer annotations for our multidrug resistant Klebsiella and an environmental strain using eggnog
-- Then we will explore the annotated files to learn more about the assembled genome.
+- We will use COG ontology to compare the functional categories encoded by our two Klebsiella strains
+- We will briefly examine the output of panaroo, which tells us which genes are shared by sets of genomes

 Genome annotation using PROKKA
 ------------------------------